Ingredients You’ll Need to make Sauerkraut with Blueberries

 - Roasted Garlic Sauerkraut with Black Pepper

 Did you know that you can add nutritious fruits, like blueberries, to sauerkraut?
 Well, you can!
-In this blog, I’ll teach you how to make my fermented blueberries sauerkraut with coriander.
+In this blog, I’ll teach you how to make my fermented blueberry sauerkraut with red cabbage, fresh blueberries and coriander.

 - Prep: 10 minutes